-- Lift the rail slightly at the front a and detach it b (figure ■). - Then pull the whole rail towards you and take it out (figure 2).
+- Lift the rail slightly at the front a and detach it b (do not hold by the accessory holders or the telescopic shelf) (figure 1). - Then pull the whole rail towards you and take it out (figure 2).

-Clean the rails with

-cleaning agent and a sponge.
+Clean the rails with cleaning agent and a sponge.
 For stubborn deposits of dirt, use a brush.